mmkhwana/matcha/README.md

 [Marking sheet linked here](https://github.com/Mell-vin/Matcha2.0/blob/master/matcha.markingsheet.pdf)

 * Launch the webserver
 * Create an account
-Login
+* Login
-Edit profile
+* Edit profile
-View profile suggestions.
+* View profile suggestions.
-Search / Filter
+* Search / Filter
-Geolocation
+* Geolocation
-Populatity flexing
+* Populatity flexing
-Notifications
+* Notifications
-View a Profile
+* View a Profile
-Like / Unlike
+* Like
-Block
+* Block
-Messaging
+* Messaging - Not implemented

 ## Expected Outcomes

-The webserver launches
+* The webserver launches
-a account has been created and a email has been sent a user can login after verifying his/ her password a user can edit their profile a user should see reccomended profiles a user should be able to filter / search for a profile Geolocation should be supported
+* a account has been created and a email has been sent
+* a user can login after verifying his/ her password
+* a user can edit their profile
+* a user should see reccomended profiles
+* a user should be able to filter / search for a profile
+* Geolocation should be supported
-People should have popularity ratings
+* People should have popularity ratings
-You should be able to receive Notifications
+* You should be able to receive Notifications
-You should be able to view a profile
+* You should be able to view a profile
-You should be able to like / Unlike a profile
+* You should be able to like / Unlike a profile
-You should be able to block a profile
+* You should be able to block a profile
-You should be able to send a message to a connected user and receive one back
+* You should be able to send a message to a connected user and receive one back